 Retention

-The premarital files are to be retained for sixty years or until both parties have died.
+The Premarital File is to be retained for sixty (60) years or until both parties have died.
 Expired files are to be destroyed or otherwise disposed of so that no one can gain access to them.

 Transmission of File